What is Inrush Current?

 When a transformer is switched on, a transient current flows.
+This is called the inrush current.
 The value of this current over the first half cycle of mains voltage exceeds the normal magnetizing current by a very large factor, and is often sufficient to blow the primary fuse or lead to excessive tripping of the input circuit breaker.
 This current decays exponentially over several cycles until normal magnetizing current flows.
 An explanation of this phenomenon, is rather involved but is presented below.

 During normal transformer operation a sinusoidal flux is set up in the magnetic core of the transformer.
 The value of the flux density within the core is set by the designer, and appears 90 degrees out of phase with the impressed primary voltage which causes it.

 During normal operation of the transformer the flux swings between +Bmax and -Bmax over each cycle this represents a total flux swing of 2Bmax.
 If the transformer primary voltage is switched on to the primary at the worst instant i.e. when the flux would normally be at one of the extreme values,(+Bmax or -Bmax) then the additional swing of 2Bmax adds to any flux already present in the core.